-Downtown Raleigh, which offers a mix of business and government buildings surrounded by charming older neighborhoods, parks and greenways, has been a work in progress for years.
-The US$221.9 million convention center opened in September 2008 to much acclaim.
-It capped off an effort to bring to downtown more residential condos and hotels, public art, a redesigned Fayetteville Street, and a large selection of restaurants and shops.
-Once a dead zone, downtown is the place to be during the day and at night.
+Downtown Raleigh, which offers a mix of business and government buildings surrounded by charming older neighborhoods, parks and greenways, includes the 500,000-sq-ft/46,452-sq-m Raleigh Convention Center, which capped off an effort in recent decades to bring to downtown more residential condos and hotels, public art, a redesigned Fayetteville Street, and a large selection of restaurants and shops.
+Downtown is the place to be during the day and at night.

 Research Triangle Park, located between Raleigh, Durham and Chapel Hill, North Carolina, is among the largest research parks in the U.S. Some 300 companies and organizations call the Research Triangle Park home.
 With that in mind, the area often boasts that it has the largest concentration of Ph.D.s of any place in the world.